 Commonwealth Eye Health Consortium

-The Commonwealth Eye Health Consortium is a group of eye health organisations from several Commonwealth countries working together to deliver an exciting, integrated, five-year programme of fellowships, research and technology which aims, over the long-term, to strengthen eye health systems and quality of eye care throughout the Commonwealth.
-Find out more about our participating organisations.
+The Commonwealth Eye Health Consortium is a group of eye health organisations from several Commonwealth countries working together to deliver an exciting, integrated programme of fellowships, research and technology which aims, over the long-term, to strengthen eye health systems and quality of eye care throughout the Commonwealth.

-Knowledge: deepening understanding of avoidable blindness and approaches to tackling it, through research fellowships;
+Deepening understanding of avoidable blindness and approaches to tackling it.

-Tools: development and roll out of technology such as Peek, the Portable Eye Examination Kit, which will help identify and diagnose eye problems in any setting using only a smartphone.
-Peek has the potential to bring about a revolution in affordable eye care.
+Development and roll out of technology, which will help identify and diagnose eye problems in any setting using only a smartphone.